Words by Mark Bessoudo

 It’s clear that the answers are neither simple nor obvious.
 But one thing is for certain: anyone who visits Luang Prabang will quickly appreciate the true meaning of eudaimonia.

-Mark Bessoudo is research manager and sustainability consultant at WSP in Toronto.
+Mark Bessoudo is a global research manager at WSP in London.
 He is also founder of platoforplumbers.com